fredrik-rose/AdventOfCode2021/README.md

 A dict where the keys are 2D coordinates can be used to represent a 2D board as an alternative to a 2D matrix.

+A board with on/off values can be represented as a set of coordinates, the positions in the set represents on values.

 #### Iterating over Sequence with Multiple Stop Conditions

 A generator can be used if one wants to iterate over a sequence with multiple stop conditions: